Table of Contents

 - Regular exercise.
 Getting regular exercise provides both mental health and restorative physical health benefits.

-Weaning off of opiates is the first important step of your recovery journey.
-Rely on the support and guidance of an expert medical detox team to launch your recovery safely.
+Tapering off opiates is the first important step of your recovery journey.
+Rely on the support and guidance of an expert detox team to launch your recovery safely.